OctoCam

 This is the hardware setup for OctoCam!
 The mounting plate is the work of Pimoroni’s now discontinued OctoCam project kit.

-Then, in December 2021, I upgraded the board to the Pi Zero 2 W for much improved processing power.
-This allowed me to compress and timestamp images on the Pi, rather than on the backend (and reduce network usage too!).
+In December 2021, I upgraded OctoCam to use a Pi Zero 2 W for much better processing power.
+This allowed me to compress & timestamp images on the Pi itself, rather than on the backend.

 Before we get anything started here, this is in fact a photo of the aurora that OctoCam took on the morning of May 11, 2024.